techidaily/site-games-able/source/_posts/directx-progress-xna-series-edition.md

 ![DirectX logo imposed on a photo of a man coding](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/untitled-design-1.jpg)

- As explained in[our overview of Microsoft DirectX](https://www.makeuseof.com/tag/everything-need-know-directx-2016/) , DirectX is a collection of application programming interfaces (APIs) used for handling tasks related to multimedia.
+ As explained in [our overview of Microsoft DirectX](https://www.makeuseof.com/tag/everything-need-know-directx-2016/) , DirectX is a collection of application programming interfaces (APIs) used for handling tasks related to multimedia.
 This includes game programming on Microsoft-based platforms like Windows and Xbox.
 To provide some context, let's briefly talk about APIs.

- An API makes it possible for two or more computer programs to communicate with each other, which we discuss in[our overview of APIs](https://www.makeuseof.com/what-is-api/) .
+ An API makes it possible for two or more computer programs to communicate with each other, which we discuss in [our overview of APIs](https://www.makeuseof.com/what-is-api/) .
 Think of it like a telephone.
 If your mom texts you with a grocery list, your phone will receive that data and display it for you.
 That is basically an API.

 ## What Are the Differences Between DirectX 11 and DirectX 12?

  So, what are the differences between DirectX 11 and DirectX 12?
 Put simply, DirectX 12 is the latest version of DirectX.
 One of the most noticeable differences is how they interact with your hardware.
-Most games developed with DirectX 11 only utilize between two and four[CPU cores](https://www.makeuseof.com/cpu-vs-vcpu-threads-vs-cores/) .
+Most games developed with DirectX 11 only utilize between two and four [CPU cores](https://www.makeuseof.com/cpu-vs-vcpu-threads-vs-cores/) .
 One of these cores usually tells the GPU what to do.

  The game then uses the remaining cores to handle various CPU-intensive settings like a game's particles or draw distance.
 On the other hand, DirectX 12 spreads a CPU's workload across multiple cores and allows every core to talk to the GPU simultaneously.